vishal2github/noJava/Theoretical_Notes/Variables.md

 + Variable has its datatype that provides size and type of variable.

-+ Datatypes are divided into following two categories
++ Datatypes are divided into following two categories:

   + Primitive datatypes

   + Non primitive datatypes

   <br>